 It is very important that you apply for your visa as soon as possible.
 Sometimes there are delays, and we want to make sure you have plenty of time for the whole process.

-Should you be denied a visa, you must contact the Associate Director of the Office of Intercultural & International Life immediately.
+Should you be denied a visa, you must contact the Assistant Director of the Office of Intercultural & International Life immediately.
 The OIIL office may be able to help you with the re-application process.